hinatanvir/MRR_Analytics/README.md

 - Predictive modeling for forecasting future trends.
 - Customer behavior analysis for enhanced targeting and retention strategies.
 - Expansion of the data mart for deeper multi-dimensional analysis.

+## Optimisations

+- Updating materializations in the DWH according to data usage requirements
+- Add sophisticated test to continuously ensure data quality and add modularization through using reusable macros throughout the project
+- Adjusting dbt configuration parameters to increase scalability and performance.
+- Upgrade the project environment to staging and production after development and testing
+- Productionize the project as well as dbt documentation using docker containers